ForestAdmin/agent-nodejs/docs/connectors/custom/query-translation/read-only.md

 The `aggregate` method is used by forest admin both to count records and to extract the data which is needed to generate charts.

-If the API/Database you are targeting have an efficient API which is made for counting records, you may want to handle this case first: performance-wise the return over investment will be larger as count queries are frequent.
+If the API/Database you are targeting have an efficient API which is made for counting records, you may want to handle this case first.

 ```javascript
 const { BaseCollection } = require('@forestadmin/connector-toolkit');